Frequently Asked Questions

 What exactly does "all-age" mean?

-Anyone eighteen years old and older can join.
-We have members who are also in their 40's and 50's who routinely participate and are an integral part of our organization.
+Anyone 18 years old and older can join.
+We have members who are also in their 40s and 50s who routinely participate and are an integral part of our organization.

-We also encourage membership for those who are under eighteen.
+We also encourage membership for those who are under 18.
 These members, however, must have a parent or other responsible adult actively involved in the corps as a performer or booster.
-In fact, we have had whole families perform with us: Picture - Picture
+In fact, we have had whole families perform with us.

 How can I maintain a busy schedule and still participate?